bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Define growbox, animate"
   alt="Define growbox, animate." />

-Let&apos;s give it a try and see what it does over here.
-Down here I&apos;m going to add in my script.
+<p>Let&apos;s give it a try and see what it does over here.
+Down here I&apos;m
+going to add in my script.
 I&apos;m going to go get my <b>jQuery</b> objects and I&apos;m going to get this first link up here, growbox, pound, growbox, and I&apos;m going to add a click event handler on there, and then I&apos;m